elixir-cldr/cldr_calendars/README.md

 # Introduction

 Calendars are curious things.
 For centuries people from all cultures have sought to impose human order on the astronomical movements of the earth and moon.
-Today, despite much of the world converging on the [Proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) calendar, there remain many derivative and alternative ways for humans to organize the passage of time.
+Today, despite much of the world converging on the [Proleptic Gregorian](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) calendar, there remain many derivative and alternative ways for humans to organise the passage of time.

 `Cldr Calendars` builds on Elixir's standard `Calendar` module to provide additional calendars and calendar functionality intended to be of practical use.
-In particular `Cdlr Calendars`:
+In particular `Cldr Calendars`:

 * Provides support for configurable month-based and week-based calendars that are in common use as [Fiscal Year](https://en.wikipedia.org/wiki/Fiscal_year) calendars for countries and organizations around the world.
 See `Cldr.Calendar.new/3`